obsidian-tasks-group/obsidian-tasks/docs/advanced/styling.md

 We are inviting Tasks users who create their own Obsidian CSS snippets to share them with others in the ["Show and tell" Discussions category](https://github.com/obsidian-tasks-group/obsidian-tasks/discussions/categories/show-and-tell).

-Once the Tasks X.Y.Z release has been out few a few days, we expect there to be a growing number of snippets to be available at the above link.
+Once the Tasks 3.0.0 release has been out few a few days, we expect there to be a growing number of snippets to be available at the above link.

 Feel free to add your own too!